RasaHQ/rasa-demo/data/nlu/nlu.md

 - which programming languages
 - which programming languages do you support?
 - which programming languages does rasa supports?
+- rasa php
 - Do I have to be a programmer to use rasa?
 - what's your programming language
 - what programming language do you recommend
+- can I develop using java
+- Does it have a java library
+- does rasa support python
 - programming language
 - what programming language does rasa use
 - But what kind of programming language is the code written in?